Monthly Archives

 Bind their resplendent locks, inwreathed with beams."

-Amaranthine is one of those highly evocative words that release a whole universe once you touch them.
-Due to the bloom's capacity to fade without altering its deep purple hue, it was admired as a symbol of eternity, a flower that never fades in times when mortality was much more tangible than it is today.
+Amaranthine is one of those highly evocative words that release a whole universe, once you touch them.
+Due to the bloom's capacity to fade without altering its deep purple hue, it was admired as a symbol of eternity, as a flower that never fades, in times when mortality was much more tangible and quotidian than it is today.

-It is also arguably something of a reverse symbol for a perfumer used to feel more than others the death throes of flowers, the evanescence of their aromas released as they lie dying, while being at the same time an apt icon of the more modern Living-Flower technology which allows you to catch the scents of flowers while they are still breathing.
+Amaranthine is also a reverse symbol for a perfumer used to feel more than others the death throes of flowers, the evanescence of their aromas released as they lie dying - while being at the same time an apt icon of the more modern Living-Flower technology, which allows you to catch the scents, this time of living flowers, while they are still breathing and alive.

 Perfumers are moreover fascinated by abstract flowers that do not smell of anything or even do not exist.
 The most famous example is Kenzo Flower and its descendant in abstract, imagined floralcy, Kenzo Power.
 Amaranthine here is invoked as pure abstraction; the perfume does not even smell purple but rather pastel blue like Bluebell by the same house.